khanblogs/terraformec2/README.md

 # terraformec2
-Created ec2 in AWS from Terraform and deploying web servers through the script.
+Created ec2 in AWS from Terraform and deploy apache web server through the script.